Skip to content

 Can you explain the difference between honing and sharpening?

 Sure!
 Honing and sharpening serve different purposes when it comes to maintaining a blade.
 Honing is about realigning the edge of a knife that has bent slightly during use.
 It doesn’t remove material but straightens the blade, helping to maintain sharpness between sharpening sessions.
-Interestingly, our Blue or Yellow Coticule stones without slurry can also be used for honing, thanks to their fine grit and smooth finish.
+Depending the type of knife, the blue or yellow Coticule stones are perfect for honing, thanks to their fine grit and smooth finish.
+Remove the slurry on the stones, add clean water on the surface and don’t apply any pressure on the knife…

 Sharpening, on the other hand, involves removing a small layer of metal to create a new, sharp edge.
-For sharpening, I recommend using the Pyrenees stone for initial sharpening or the Blue Coticule stone with slurry for more advanced work.
-These stones are ideal because they offer both fine and fast sharpening without damaging the blade.
+For sharpening, we recommend using the Pyrenees stone for initial sharpening or the blue Coticule stone with slurry for more advanced work.
+Our stones are ideal because they offer both fine and fast sharpening without damaging the blade.

 What’s your final tip for keeping kitchen knives sharp?